 The small atmospheric historical town of Capdepera is offering a slice of Mallorcan countryside life in a short distance from the dazzling coastline with superb beaches.
-It is one of the quietest areas in the north-east of the island, located approximately 76km north-east of the capital city of Palma and the International Airport.
+It is one of the quietest areas in the north-east of the island, located approximately 76 kilometres north-east of the capital city of Palma and the International Airport.
+Capdepera Town property offers its owners a tranquil rural lifestyle along a stunning coast.

 Properties in Capdepera extend from apartments to luxury country villas, impressing with the idyllic location, scenic views of the rolling Sierra de Llevant Mountains and romantic Mallorquin ambience.